hphelion/documentation/commercial/GA1/commercial.troubleshooting.md

         # ip addr del 192.168.185.131/16 dev brbm
         # ovs-vsctl del-port NIC

      where
        * eth0 is the external interface
        * 192.168.185.131 is the IP address on the external interface - you should replace this with your own IP address.
        * The baremetal bridge is always called 'brbm'

-* Before you install HP Helion Openstack's DNSaaS or if you want to use Heat with HP Helion OpenStack, you **must** modify the /etc/heat/heat.conf file on the overcloud controller as follows.
+* Before you install the HP Helion OpenStack DNSaaS or if you want to use Heat with HP Helion OpenStack, you **must** modify the /etc/heat/heat.conf file on the overcloud controller as follows.

-    **Important**: The installation of HP Helion OpenStack's DNSaaS fails if you do not make these modifications.
+    **Important**: The installation of the HP Helion OpenStack DNSaaS fails if you do not make these modifications.

     1. Make sure the IP address in the following settings reflects the IP address of the overcloud controller, for example: